theuntamed839/DataStore4J/BenchMark/readme.md

 the time taken decreases significantly, indicating effective data caching.
 DataStore4J, on the other hand, remained in the same speed bracket all iterations, something to take note of.

-We had a benchmark specifically to test this scenario.
+We had a benchmark which tests this type of scenario.

 #### Fixed Size Data Read (Fresh DB for each iteration):
 JMH Benchmark results for reading 5 million entries with Fixed size (500 bytes key and 500 bytes value) data.
 Mode is Single Shot.
 ```text